-- a) A player who makes an alertable call must alert his screen-mate, and partner must alert on the other side of the screen when the bidding tray arrives there.
-The alert must be made by placing the Alert Card over the last call of the screen-mate, in his segment of the bidding tray; the alerted player must acknowledge by returning the Alert Card to his opponent.
-A player may, by written question, ask for an explanation of an opponent's call; the screen-mate then provides a written answer. - b) At any time during the Auction a player may request of his screen mate, in writing, a full explanation of an opponent's call.
+- a) A player who makes an alertable call must alert his screen mate, and partner must alert on the other side of the screen when the bidding tray arrives there.
+The alert must be made by placing the Alert Card over the last call of the screen mate, in his segment of the bidding tray; the alerted player must acknowledge by returning the Alert Card to his opponent.
+A player may, by written question, ask for an explanation of an opponent's call; the screen mate then provides a written answer. - b) At any time during the Auction a player may request of his screen mate, in writing, a full explanation of an opponent's call.
 The reply is also in writing.

 c) At all times from the commencement of the Auction to the completion of play each player receives information only from his screen mate about the meanings of calls and explanations given.
 Questions during the play period should be in writing with the aperture closed.
 The screen is raised after the response has been made.
+Therefore the tournament director cannot make enquiries on a player's behalf on the other side of the screen during the auction or play.